ksu-is/snake-game/README.md

 ### Tasks:

  [X] Set up README
+ [X] Find at least 1 related repository & add to our project
+ [ ] Find Saving User Data Input related repository
+ [ ] Make edits to new repositories
+ [ ] Report any issues encountered, progress made
+ [ ] Develop at least half a page of code writing/edits in personal repository

+[X] Set up README
 [X] Add Jonathon's snake game to our repository
 [ ] Add comments to Jonathon's Snake game for a better understanding